camunda/feel-scala/CONTRIBUTING.md

   * Add the function to the page, describe the behavior, and provide a few examples
   * Open a pull request and link to the FEEL issue and your pull request

+### Fix or extend the evaluation

+Example: Zero-bases index list access `[1,2,3][0]` instead of `[1,2,3][1]`

+* Adjust the list access in [FeelInterpreter.scala](src/main/scala/org/camunda/feel/impl/interpreter/FeelInterpreter.scala)
+  * Note: The entry point of the evaluation is `def eval(expression: Exp)`
+  * Note: The list access is parsed as `Filter(list, filter)`
+  * Note: Inspect the call hierachie starting from `def eval(expression: Exp)` and looking for `case Filter(list, filter) =>`
+  * Change the access behavior in `private def filterList(list: List[Val], index: Number)`
+* Adjust the relevant test cases in [InterpreterListExpressionTest.scala](src/test/scala/org/camunda/feel/impl/interpreter/InterpreterListExpressionTest.scala)
+  * Note: The test cases are grouped by value type
+* Run all tests to verify that other cases are not broken
+* Run the Maven build to format the code
+* Open a pull request and link to the FEEL issue
+* Then, adjust the documentation in the [Camunda docs](https://docs.camunda.io/docs/components/modeler/feel/language-guide/feel-list-expressions/#get-element)

 ### Fix or extend the parsing

 Modifying the FEEL parser is more complex and requires some knowledge about the parsing library.
 Here are some useful resources: